layer-3/clearsync/pkg/precision/README.md

 result := ToSignificant(decimal.NewFromFloat(123.456), 4) // Returns 123.4
 ```

-### Validate
+### `Validate` function

 The `Validate` function ensures that a given decimal number adheres to precision rules specified in the YIP-0001.
+It
-It checks that the input is non-negative and its precision does not exceed a specified limit.
+checks that the input is non-negative and its precision does not exceed a specified limit.

 #### Parameters